saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 In the comments, I am explaining the different things that are happening when the code is executed:

 1. Here we split <b>s</b> into a list of strings and we step through them one by one.
 2. We check every line for the presence of the word 'Software'.
-If it is found, the if block is executed.
+When found, the if block is executed.
 3. We split the line into a list of strings on the ':' character.
+The <b>list_of_chunks</b> list now contains <b>['Software image version', ' 4.20.14M']</b>.
 4. The second item in the list is assigned to the 'software_version' variable.
+This variable now contains the string <b>' 4.20.14M'</b>.
-5. We strip the string of any leading and trailing whitespaces.
+5. We strip the string of any leading and trailing whitespaces, so we end up with <b>'4.20.14M'</b>.

 Running the above code would output the following: